valkey-io/valkey-doc/topics/programmability.md

    Extending Valkey with Lua and Valkey Functions
 ---

 Valkey provides a programming interface that lets you execute custom scripts on the server itself.
-In Redis OSS 7 and beyond, you can use [Valkey Functions](functions-intro.md) to manage and run your scripts.
-In Redis OSS 6.2 and below, you use [Lua scripting with the EVAL command](eval-intro.md) to program the server.
+You can use [Functions](functions-intro.md) to create, manage and run scripts.
+You can also use [Lua scripting with the EVAL command](eval-intro.md) to program the server.

 ## Background

-Valkey is, by [definition](https://github.com/valkey-io/valkey/blob/unstable/MANIFESTO#L7), a _"domain-specific language for abstract data types"_.
+Valkey is a _"domain-specific language for abstract data types"_.
 The language that Valkey speaks consists of its [commands](../commands/).
 Most the commands specialize at manipulating core [data types](data-types.md) in different ways.
 In many cases, these commands provide all the functionality that a developer requires for managing application data in Valkey.